 On February 6, 2020 Vice Chancellor Slights appointed BLB&G as Lead Counsel and its client, CalPERS, as Lead Plaintiff.
 On February 28, 2020 Lead Plaintiff filed an Amended Verified Class Action Complaint.
 Defendants filed motions to dismiss the Complaint, and on September 15, 2020 the Delaware Court of Chancery heard arguments on the Defendants' motions.
 On December 29, 2020 the Court denied Redstone, NAI, and the Viacom Special Committee’s motions to dismiss.

 BLB&G continues to vigorously prosecute this action.
-The matter is now in the discovery phase of litigation.
-Trial is scheduled for April 2023 .
+The matter is now in the discovery phase of litigation, and trial is scheduled for early July 2023.

 - Publications “Section 11’s Tracing Doctrine Goes Up to the Supreme Court” by John C. Browne and Lauren Ormsbee Published in The Review of Securities & Commodities Regulation March 17, 2023 Learn More